 Altitude governs the climate of different parts of Kenya.
 The land above 1609 meters enjoys a climate with good rainfall.
 Being on the equator, there are no marked seasonal changes.
-In most parts of the country there are two rainy seasons - "long" and "short" rains.
+In most parts of the country, there are two rainy seasons - "long" and "short" rains.

-The University is situated in Nairobi, a fast growing city with a population of over 3.5 million.
-The city center has an area of over 700 square kilometers and stands at an altitude of 1,675 meters above sea level.
-It is 140 kilometers south of the equator and some 480 kilometres west of the Indian Ocean This beautiful city experiences no real winter or summer because it is near the equator and at a high altitude.
+The University is situated in Nairobi, a fast-growing city with a population of over 3.5 million.
+The city centre has an area of over 700 square kilometres and stands at an altitude of 1,675 meters above sea level.
+It is 140 kilometres south of the equator and some 480 kilometres west of the Indian Ocean This beautiful city experiences no real winter or summer because it is near the equator and at a high altitude.
 The days in Nairobi are warm and the nights cool for the greater part of the year.
 With the temperature rarely rising above 80 degrees F (27 degrees C) in the middle of the day or falling below 50 degrees F (10 degrees C) at night, Nairobi enjoys a temperate climate.
 The hottest periods, however, occur between January and March and August and October with the coolest period in July.
 The long rains fall from the end of March to the end of May while the short rains are experienced from the end of October to December.
 The average annual rainfall is about 2000 mm.

-Nairobi is the capital, commercial, administrative and cultural centre of Kenya.
+Nairobi is the capital, commercial, the administrative and cultural centre of Kenya.
 In Nairobi are found the Parliament Buildings, Headquarters of Government Ministries and Departments.
 Also, the city is home to City Hall, State House, National Museums of Kenya, Snake Park, Aviary, Arboretum, Mosques, Municipal Markets, Art Galleries, Kenyatta International Conference Centre which houses one of the largest Conference Halls in the World, about a dozen cinemas, numerous hotels, coffee houses and beautiful parks.